ACDguide/BigData/BigData/intro.md

 # Overview

+COMMENT this should become
+ better overview of what's in the book, how to use it if:
+-  you're a newbie
+- you're looking for specific advice
+- you're familiar with climate science analysis moving from a different system/language etc.

 This Jupyter Book is a compilation of resources and best practices for climate scientists in Australia who work with big/challenging datasets.
 This book is intended for both dataset creators and dataset users.
 While the focus is on Australian climate scientists, many of the resources listed here are generally applicable.

 :::{note}